SKU: Definition, challenges and explanations

 - A poor coding system can lead to identification or management errors.

-Concrete examples and use cases of SKU
+Concrete examples and SKU use cases

 The best resources and tools for SKU